 We are committed to protecting the security of your Data.
 We use a variety of security technologies and procedures to help protect your Data from unauthorised access and use.
 As effective as modern security practices are, no physical or electronic security system is entirely secure.
 We cannot guarantee the complete security of our databases, nor can we guarantee that information you supply will not be intercepted while being transmitted to us over the Internet.
 We will continue to revise policies and implement additional security features as new technologies become available.

 The transmission of information via the internet is not completely secure and may involve the transfer of data to countries outside of the European Economic Area (EEA).
 This occurs typically through use of cloud solutions for web hosting, email hosting or proprietary software solutions delivered to us through the Cloud.
-We do not however authorise any third party to use your Data for their own purposes.
+We do not however authorise any third party to use your Data for their own purposes without the appropriate authority.
 Non-EEA countries may not provide an adequate level of protection in relation to processing your Data.
 By submitting your data, you agree to this transfer, storing and processing.

 Although we will do our best to protect your Data, we cannot guarantee the security of your Data transmitted to us.
 Any transmission of data is at your own risk.
 Once we receive your Data, we use appropriate security measures to seek to prevent unauthorised access.

 We use your Data that we hold to:

 - In our legitimate interest of advertising our services, provide you with information, products or services that you request from us or which we feel may interest you, where you have consented to be contacted for such purposes (our list of services below);

 - carry out our obligations arising from any contracts entered into between you and us;

 - in our legitimate interest of advertising our services, provide details of any loyalty scheme or promotion;